This article will discuss VPNs, Covenant Eyes’ VPN-like mobile capability, and how third-party VPNs interact with Covenant Eyes.

-A traditional VPN allows your device to securely connect to an external source or a server.
-Our TMS runs completely on your device and doesn’t connect to an external source.
+A traditional VPN allows your device to connect securely to an external source or a server.
+Our TMS runs on your device but doesn’t connect to an external source.

 Why does my mobile device say you use a VPN?

 Covenant Eyes created our TMS, so it’s a new and unique technology.
-Due to the fact that it is new, most mobile devices recognize and label our TMS as a VPN (even though it works differently than a traditional VPN).
+Since it is new, most mobile devices recognize and label our TMS as a VPN (even though it works differently than a traditional VPN).

 iPhone® and iPad®